 Tortworth Forest Centre is a not-for-profit Community Interest Company which improves lives by reconnecting people with nature, through conservation, wellbeing programmes, outdoor events, courses and volunteering opportunities.

 With the help of volunteers, we manage 20 acres of woodland at Tortworth Arboretum, a historically and culturally rich woodland in South Gloucestershire.
 The arboretum is owned and leased to us by woodlands.co.uk.

 What do we do?

 With the support of volunteers, we are restoring the arboretum for community use, making it a resource available for volunteer and community groups to learn about and enjoy nature.

 The arboretum’s collection of over 300 rare and champion trees was first designed and planted in the 19th Century and hosts an amazing and unusual ecosystem including wildflowers, deer, bats, butterflies and dragonflies, and many bird types.

-It has suffered from serious neglect in recent decades, but the new owners, woodlands.co.uk, have offered us unique opportunity to restore and open it for education, wellbeing and enjoyment.
+It has suffered from serious neglect in recent decades, but the owners, woodlands.co.uk, have offered us unique opportunity to restore and open it for conservation, education, and wellbeing.

 We are looking for volunteers to help us do just that.
 So get in touch if you want to be a part of it.